lwalma/thesis-guide-pilot/book/intro.md

 ### Sources
 The sources that were used for this book are referenced at the end of each section.

-In addition to the sources mentioned this guide reuses materials from:
+In addition to the sources referenced this guide reuses materials from:

 - The Information Literacy 1 and Information Literacy 2 courses at TU Delft.
-- "TUlib" by TU Delft Library is licensed under CC BY-SA 4.0
+- <a href="https://www.tudelft.nl/tulib" target=_blank>"TUlib"</a> by <a href="https://www.tudelft.nl/en/library/" target=_blank>TU Delft Library</a> is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target=_blank>CC BY-SA 4.0</a>
-- "AI for Literature Review" by TU Delft is licensed under CC BY 4.0
+- <a href="https://ai-for-literature-review.github.io/Guide/about.html" target=_blank>"AI for Literature Review"</a> by <a href="https://www.tudelft.nl/en/library/" target=_blank>TU Delft Library Education Support</a> & <a href="https://www.tudelft.nl/en/tpm/itav" target=_blank>Centre for Languages and Academic Skills</a> is licensed under <a href="https://creativecommons.org/licenses/by/4.0/" target=_blank>CC BY 4.0</a>

 ### Images
 Unless otherwise specified the images used on these pages are adapted from <a href="https://undraw.co/" target="_blank">unDraw</a>, licensed <a href="https://undraw.co/license" target="_blank">open-source</a> by Katerina Limpitsouni.